-The University of Minnesota Medical School's Program in Health Disparities Research and the Masonic Cancer Center are pleased to announce the sixth annual summer undergraduate internship on health disparities and cancer research.
+The University of Minnesota Medical School's Program in Health Disparities Research and the Masonic Cancer Center are pleased to announce the seventh annual summer undergraduate internship on health disparities and cancer research.

-The 2014 summer internship on cancer and health disparities is an eight-week program designed to give undergraduate students from Minnesota's racial/ethnic minority or under-represented communities research experience in the health sciences.
+The 2015 summer internship on cancer and health disparities is an eight-week program designed to give undergraduate students from Minnesota's racial/ethnic minority and under-represented communities’ research experience in the health sciences.
 During the program, participants will:

-• Work with a research team at the current stage of their project(s)
+- Work with a research team at the current stage of their project(s); and

-Interns will be matched to work full-time with a mentor in the Program in Health Disparities Research or the Masonic Cancer Center.
+Interns will be matched with a mentor in the Program in Health Disparities Research or the Masonic Cancer Center.
 The mentor matching process will begin prior to the start date.
-In addition to working on a research project, interns can sign-up to to spend up to one half-day per week either shadowing a clinician or working with a local community organization on a service learning project.

 Interns will receive a rate of $10.25 per hour.